 GUIDING PRINCIPLE:

-A quality program fosters and nurtures positive relationships and interactions among staff, youth, families, and communities; provides a tolerant and respectful environment that is safe from teasing, bullying, and violence; and promotes diversity.
+A quality program fosters and nurtures positive relationships and interactions among staff, youth, families, and communities; provides respectful environment that is safe from teasing, bullying, and violence; and values the unique perspectives and experiences each person brings.

 4.1 Builds positive relationships with youth that are supportive and nurturing